 FGT_2 # diag autoupdate versions | grep -A 2 "IPS A"

-The above output shows that IPS Engine 7.00044 is running on both units of HA Cluster.
+The above output shows that IPS Engine 7.00044 is running on both units of the HA Cluster.
 Note that upgrading the IPS Engine on a Primary unit automatically upgrades it on the second unit as well.

 All FortiOS images come with built-in ipsengines.
-In case FortiOS firmware is upgraded and target build has the same version of ipsengine as current FortiOS build, it is necessary to reload ipsengine after a firmware upgrade.
+In case FortiOS firmware is upgraded and target build has the same version of ipsengine as the current FortiOS build, it is necessary to reload ipsengine after a firmware upgrade.